Seatis/my-teaching-materials/project/hardware/Closed-loop-control/README.md

 - The process variable (PV) will be the measured RPM
 - Calculate the error (SP-PV)
 - Calculate the output value with the proportional gain (P)
-- Advanced: Make the Kp adjustable via UART
+- Advanced: Make the P adjustable via UART

 ### Connect all the thing